ivanalek/Fun-With-Flags/Readme.md

 	- Search for a non valid keyword and confirm that there is no match.

 ## Dependencies
-The application is built fully native without the need to  introduce and dependency management tool.
+The application is built fully native without the need to  introduce any dependency management tool.

 ## Build, Test, Run requirements and steps